30408 - ADVANCED MATHEMATICS AND STATISTICS - MODULE 2 (ADVANCED STATISTICAL METHODS)

 Solid knowledge of calculus and of basic programming tools in R facilitates students’ understanding of the topics covered during the course.

 Data Science has recently emerged as one of the most exciting interdisciplinary research areas both in academia and among practitioners.
 The unprecedented availability of data is setting a variety of theoretical and computational challenges for statistics and is, thus, fueling novel groundbreaking developments in the field.
 Researchers and professional data scientists who want to play a leading role in such a new scenario must definitely have a solid mastery of topics in Probability and Statistics.
-The main aim of the course is to introduce students to intermediate level tools in Probability Theory and Statistical Inference.
+The main aim of the course is to introduce students to intermediate-level tools in Probability Theory and Statistical Inference.
 The first part is devoted to investigating mathematical aspects of probability, with a special emphasis on multivariate distributions and limiting theorems.
-In the second part students are guided through the methodological core of point estimation (both from a frequentist and Bayesian perspective), hypothesis testing and regression modeling.
-These theoretical aspects are complemented by an in-depth presentation of elementary simulation and computational techniques that are routinely used to implement most common statistical procedures.
+In the second part, students are guided through the methodological core of point estimation (both from a frequentist and Bayesian perspective) and hypothesis testing.
+These theoretical aspects are complemented by an in-depth presentation of elementary simulation and computational techniques that are routinely used within most common statistical procedures.

 - Review of discrete and continuous random variables.

 - Moment generating function.